-- A student who is failing two or more courses will be placed on academic ineligibility for extra-curricular activities. - Students will be required to seek extra help with teachers in the appropriate content area.
-Students failing two or more courses will be on probation for 1 week but may continue to attend practice.
+- A student who is failing two or three courses will be placed on academic ineligibility for extra-curricular activities. - Students will be required to seek extra help with teachers in the appropriate content area.
+Students failing two or three courses will be on probation for 1 week but may continue to attend practice.
 Students will not be allowed to participate in games until their grades are appropriate and approved by an administrator.
-Students failing 2 or more courses must turn an academic ineligibility sheet into the Athletic Director each week to determine progress and eligibility.
+Students failing two or three courses must turn an academic ineligibility sheet into the Athletic Director each week to determine progress and eligibility. - A student who is failing four or more courses will be removed from the team.